Christoph33one/viks-bakery/README.md

  - Three menu pages which can be created, updated and deleted by a site administrator.

- - A blog page where users can read and comment under a cake competition post.
+ - A blog page where users can read and comment under a cake post.
 Users that are registered can create, read, update and delete a comment they have made.

  - A contact form where users can send a message that is saved in the data base and for the site administrator to read.
 User comment request has been tested with MailTrap https://mailtrap.io/ for confirmation that the email has been sent and received to an email provider.